zpf0117b/CLMB/README.md

 # CLMB

-A simple framework for CLMB - n a novel deep Contrastive Learningfor Metagenomic Bin
+A simple framework for CLMB - a novel deep Contrastive Learningfor Metagenomic Binning

+Created by Pengfei Zhang, senior of Department of Computer Science, University of Science and Technology of China.

 We develop it under the framework of [VAMB](https://github.com/RasmussenLab/vamb/blob/master/doc/tutorial.ipynb), which is published on Nature Biotechnology (https://doi.org/10.1038/s41587-020-00777-4).
 All the commands are the same.
 We added file simclr_module.py and modified files __main__.py and encode.py to implement our algorithm.